frankshearar/Home/Centrally-managing-NuGet-packages.md

 ## Solution

 ### Summary

+**Note:**  Assumption is that the central packages version management file (CPVMF) is a MSBuild file assuming MSBuild would provide free parsing logic (and other benefits) for the file.
+If not, it can be any format that NuGet can parse (including nuget.config).
+The exact format is TBD and is implementation detail.
+The rest of the doc assumes it to be a MSBuild props file.

-* Package Versions can be centrally managed in `packages.props` file located at the repo root.
+* Package Versions can be centrally managed in `packages.props` file located at the solution or repo root.
 * Package references (`PackageReference`) managed at each project level without any version information.
 * Managing packages for the repo/projects:
   * Adding packages references not listed in `packages.props` will be an error by default.
 An option to update `packages.props` file as part of adding the package reference will be available.